anttiluode/Slapstack/README.md

 EDIT: Live HTML page where you can play with slapstack derived idea: at https://anttiluode.github.io/Slapstack/

+EDIT: Added opus 'paper' about object seperation in gabor space.
+I think that is the next direction.
+Of course well traversed already.

 ![pic](pic.png)

 Lineage: the Gabor-splat VAE (single layer), the Clutch's philosophy of compute-on-demand,